Onkabetse077/Date-Formatter/README.md

 Start by getting the #current-date element using the .getElementById() method and assign it to a const variable called currentDateParagraph.

 //Step 2
+Use the .getElementById() method to get the #date-options element and use const to assign it to a variable named dateOptionsSelectElement.